OUR MISSION AND VISION

 For more than two decades, I’ve led equity-driven improvement across classrooms, schools, and regional systems—opening new schools, guiding teams through complex change, and helping thousands of students build academic momentum and long-term opportunity.
 I’ve worked with diverse communities in Texas and Colorado, strengthening leadership pipelines, improving instructional and cultural systems, and supporting organizational and districtwide strategy.

-Now, as Founder of Aliento Colorado, I’m building a public aerospace and aviation academy rooted in identity, purpose, and access.
+Now, as Founder and Executive Director of Aliento Colorado, I’m building a public aerospace and aviation academy rooted in identity, purpose, and access.
 A place where students accelerate academically, explore real-world industries, earn college credit and credentials, and design meaningful college and career identities with a community that believes in them.
 A place where who they are is honored, and who they can become is limitless.

 We’re designing a system that doesn’t just measure what students do four years after high school, but who they are forty years after—how they lead, contribute, and shape the world around them.
-My journey, and my grandfather’s journey, shouldn’t be an anomaly; it should be a blueprint we institutionalize.
-The future our young people deserve is one they can claim with agency and confidence—and it’s a future we’re committed to building together.